Last Updated on August 5, 2023 by Easyapns

 Here, we can quote the example of Leatherskinshop (the maker of leather goods.)
 The brand tries its level best to deliver upbeat customer service.
 This way, they tie the bond of a lasting relationship with their customers.
 Now, that trust goes a long way, and their customers do the advocacy for their brand.

-Indeed, customer service is an excellent way to ensure positive post-purchase experience while guaranteeing a smooth buying process, all at the same time.
+Indeed, customer service is an excellent way to ensure a positive post-purchase experience while guaranteeing a smooth buying process, at the same time.
 This is because quality customer service helps in boosting the trust of customers in a brand.

-In Ecommerce, when consumers don’t have the opportunity of interacting face to face with the brand, customer service becomes even more critical.
+In E-commerce, when consumers don’t have the opportunity of interacting face to face with the brand, customer service becomes even more critical.
 It helps to offer personalization while also allowing the e-commerce store to detect problems they previously weren’t aware of.

 #2.
 Having a Multichannel Marketing Strategy

 This is a great decade for marketers.
 After all, there are just so many platforms and channels to market on!
-There was once a time when marketers were limited to print, media, and out of the home.
+There was once a time when marketers were limited to print, media, and out-of-the-home.
 Now, with digital channels in the mix, their world has expanded.

 Having a multichannel marketing strategy is imperative for E-commerce since they operate in an online environment and hence must have a strong 360-degree online presence.

 Focus on affiliate marketing, social media, email marketing, referral marketing, as well as traditional platforms.
 Indeed, certain channels are better suited for a given type of audience, and you should allocate more portion of your marketing budget to them.